Taco Bell Just Released a Tostada Made With a Giant Cheez-It

 Taco Bell fans, this one's for you.

-The Mexican fast-food chain launched a tostada and Crunchwrap Supreme with a Cheez-It shell that's 16 times the size of a regular cracker.
+The California-based Mexican fast food chain launched a tostada and Crunchwrap Supreme with a Cheez-It shell that's 16 times the size of a regular cracker.

+The menu items are being tested at a Southern California location for just two weeks, the company said in a statement on Tuesday.

 The tostada is made with a Cheez-It shell, topped with beef, sour cream, tomatoes, lettuce and cheese.